 Following a Credit Event with respect to a Reference Obligation, pursuant to the hypothetical structure, a Calculated Tranche Write-down Amount on a Group of Notes will be applied to reduce the Class Notional Amount of the most subordinate Reference Tranche in the related Group that still has a Class Notional Amount greater than zero.
-Because the Class 1M-1 and Class 1M-2 Notes correspond to the Class 1M-1 and Class 1M-2, Reference Tranches, respectively, any Calculated Tranche Write-down Amount allocated to the Class 1M-1 or Class 1M-2 Reference Tranches pursuant to the hypothetical structure will result in a corresponding reduction in the Class 2M-1 and Class 2M-2 Notes correspond to the Class 2M-2 Reference Tranches, respectively, any Calculated Tranche Subject 2M-2, Reference Tranches, respectively, and Class 2M-1 and Class 2M-2 Notes, as applicable.
-Similarly, because the Class 2M-1 and Class 2M-2 Notes correspond to the Class 2M-1 or Class 2M-2 Reference Tranches, respectively, any Calculated Tranche Write-down Amount allocated to the Class 2M-1 and Class 2M-2 Notes correspond to the Class 2M-1 or Class 2M-2 Reference Tranches, respectively, any Calculated Tranche Write-down Amount allocated to the Class 2M-1 or Class 2M-2 Reference Tranches, respectively, and Class 2M-1 or Class 2M-2 Reference Tranches, respectively, and Class 2M-1 or Class 2M-2 Reference Tranches, respectively, and Class 2M-1 or Class 2M-2 Reference Tranches, respectively, and Class 2M-1 or Class 2M-2 Reference Tranches, respectively, and Class 2M-1 or Class 2M-2 Reference Tranches, respectively, and Class 2M-1 or Class 2M-2 Reference Tranches, respectively, and Class 2M-1 or Class 2M-2 Reference Tranches pursuant to the hypothetical structure will result in a corresponding reduction in the Class Principal Balance of the Class 2M-1 or Class 2M-2 Notes, as applicable.
+Because the Class 1M-1 and Class 1M-2 Notes correspond to the Class 1M-1 and Class 1M-2, Reference Tranches, respectively, any Calculated Tranche Write-down Amount allocated to the Class 1M-1 or Class 1M-2 Reference Tranches pursuant to the hypothetical structure will result in a corresponding reduction in the Class Principal Balance of the Class 1M-1 or Class 1M-2 Notes, as applicable.
+Similarly, because the Class 2M-1 and Class 2M-2 Notes correspond to the Class 2M-1 and Class 2M-2, Reference Tranches, respectively, any Calculated Tranche Write-down Amount allocated to the Class 2M-1 or Class 2M-2 Reference Tranches pursuant to the hypothetical structure will result in a corresponding reduction in the Class Principal Balance of the Class 2M-1 or Class 2M-2 Notes, as applicable.

 Any such reductions in Class Principal Balance as described in the immediately preceding paragraph will result in a loss of all or a portion of the investor's investment in the related Notes.
 Calculated Tranche Write-down Amounts are not contingent on an actual loss being incurred by us on the related Credit Event Reference Obligations.
 Rather, Calculated Tranche Write-down Amounts are determined based on a formula that is determined by calculating the product of the Applicable Severity for the related Group of Notes and the Net Credit Event Amount for the related Loan Group.
 See "Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Calculated Tranche Write-down Amounts".
 This could result in the Calculated Tranche Write-down Amount allocated to reduce the Class Principal Balance of the related Notes on any given Payment Date being greater than the amount of losses we actually realize with respect to the related Credit Event Reference Obligations.
-Because the Class 1M-2 Reference Tranche is subordinate to the Class 1M-1 Reference Tranche, the Class 1M-2 Notes will be more sensitive than the Class 1M-1 Notes to Calculated Tranche Write-down Amounts after the Class Notional Amount of the Class 1B-H Reference Tranche is reduced to zero.
-Similarly, because the Class 2M-2 Reference Tranche is subordinate to the Class 2M-2 Notes will be more sensitive to the Class 2M-1 Reference Tranche, the Class 2M-2 Notes will be more to the Class 2M-1 Reference Tranche, the Class 2M-2 Notes will be more sensitive to the Class 2M-1 Reference Tranche, the Class 2M-1 Notes to Calculated Tranche Write-down Amounts after the Class 2B-H Reference Tranche is reduced to zero.
+Because the Class 1M-2 Reference Tranche is subordinate to the Class 1M-1 Reference Tranche, the Class 1M-2 Notes will be more sensitive than the Class 1M-1 Notes to Calculated Tranche Write-down Amounts after the Class 2M-2 Reference Tranche is subordinate to the Class 2M-1 Reference Tranche, the Class 2M-2 Notes will be more sensitive than the Class 2M-1 Notes to Calculated Tranche Write-down Amounts after the Class Notional Amount of the Class 2M-1 Notes to Calculated Tranche Write-down Amounts after the Class Notional Amount of the Class 2B-H Reference Tranche is reduced to zero.